KausikN/VidFX/README.md

          - Set of Sequences of effects are applied and all of them are appended as a single frame for an input frame from the video

+         - For full list of effects with their parameters see [Effect List](EffectsLibrary/Effects.txt)

      ![UI Image](DocImages/UI.PNG)

      ![UI Output Image](DocImages/UIOutput.PNG)